khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/layout.md

 ### Truncation

-Individual lines of text can be truncated with an ellipsis when length or wrapping would break a component, negatively impact surrounding content, or cause some content to flow off screen.
-When text is truncated, there must be a method, like a [tooltip](/components/tooltip) to easily view and access all of the content for both sighted and unsighted users, as well as those using assistive technology.
+Content can be truncated when length or wrapping would break a component, negatively impact surrounding content, or cause some content to flow off screen.
+When content is truncated, there must be a method to easily view and access all of the content for both sighted and unsighted users, as well as those using assistive technology.
+Use your judgment on how to truncate content in your specific situation, but here are a few methods depending on the content kind, usage, and potential size.

+- Show in [tooltip](/components/tooltip): When the truncated content is just text or users don't need access to the raw content, but just to glance at it (for example, to reference or view non-critical information).
+- Show with [ellipsis button](/components/button#ellipsis): When the truncated content is text and other media, or is very long/spans multiple lines, or users need access to the raw content (for example, to compare or view critical information).

 ### Visual affordance